margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## A Messenger Bird ##
-A messenger bird came my way to show how TN was the west, TN was my home The land, the eagle, the golden halo
+A messenger bird came my way to show how TN was the west, TN is my home The land, the eagle, the golden halo

 <br>